DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/js_clients/js_with_backend.md

 ## Add a client registration to IdentityServer for the JavaScript client

-Now that the client application is ready to go, we need to define a configuration entry in IdentityServer for this new JavaScript client.
+Now that the client application is ready to go, you need to define a configuration entry in IdentityServer for the new JavaScript client.

-In the IdentityServer project locate the client configuration (in *Config.cs*).
+In the IdentityServer project locate the client configuration in *Config.cs*.
-Add a new *Client* to the list for our new JavaScript application.
-Given that this client uses the BFF pattern, the configuration will be very smiliar to the MVC client.
+Add a new *Client* to the list for your new JavaScript application.
+Because this client uses the BFF pattern, the configuration will be very similar to the Web client.
 It should have the configuration listed below:

 ```cs
 // JavaScript BFF client